javierfernandes/artemisajs/README.md

 * two different components need the same data from the backend
 * the user navigates to another component and then back, having the same "state", then it won't fetch the same data again, and it will have 0 loading time.

+Artemisa implements the cache by using Redux store.
+So you can inspect the cache, by inspecting the state of the store, and redux actions.

 # Options